 12. DELETION OR RETURN OF DATA

-Upon termination or expiry of the Agreement, NextRoll shall (at Customer’s election) destroy or return to Customer all Customer CRM Data in its possession or control.
-This requirement shall not apply to the extent that NextRoll is required by Applicable Law to retain some or all of the Customer CRM Data, or to Customer CRM Data it has archived on back-up systems, in which event NextRoll shall securely isolate and protect such Customer CRM Data from any further processing until it can be deleted except where and to the extent required by Applicable Law.
+Upon termination or expiry of the Agreement, NextRoll shall (at Customer’s election) destroy or return to Customer all Customer Personal Data in its possession or control.
+This requirement shall not apply to the extent that NextRoll is required by Applicable Law to retain some or all of the Customer Personal Data, or to Customer Personal Data it has archived on back-up systems, in which event NextRoll shall securely isolate and protect such Customer Personal Data from any further processing until it can be deleted except where and to the extent required by Applicable Law.

-NextRoll will make available to the Customer all information necessary to demonstrate compliance with the obligations laid down in this Data Protection Addendum with respect to Customer CRM Data.
+NextRoll will make available to the Customer all information necessary to demonstrate compliance with the obligations laid down in this Data Protection Addendum with respect to Customer Personal Data.